james5101/git-flow-101/README.md

 ![img](img/git_flow_release_start.png)

 ### Finalize release
+*_Note_* - _This next command merges your feature branch and master.
+If master is a protected branch you will not be able to push to directly to master.
+We may have to skip this command and just create a pull request from your feature branch to master and clean up your local feature branch manually_
 * Next we want to finalize our release branch.
 The command needed to do this is:
 ```
 git flow release finish 1.4.0